IronCloudForge/policyforge/README.md

 ## `policy-source/`

-The original source artifacts retained by this research project.
+The original source PDFs retained by this research project, and the sole root authoritative source for the current pipeline.
 Even these are a frozen snapshot and should not replace the official current USDA source.

+## `policy-derived/`

+Machine-derived HTML and JSON produced by direct, spatially-aware extraction against `policy-source/`.
+JSON is the current source of truth for downstream linguistic and obligation analysis, chosen because it natively supports array fields, ingests cleanly into structured datastores, and is suitable for external publication.
+Statements are cited by DR/DM number, section, and paragraph (for example, `3575-004, Sec 5.b(2)`) rather than by page number.
+Do not treat a derived file as authoritative merely because it appears clean or complete — extraction defects are tracked in an ongoing failure-mode catalog and disclosed rather than silently corrected.

-## `policy-text/`
+## `policy-text/` (deprecated)

-Machine-derived text.

-These files may contain:

-* OCR errors;
-* line/paragraph boundary errors;
-* enumerator loss;
-* page-transition artifacts;
-* layout loss;
-* column-order problems;
-* table degradation.

-Do not treat a text file as authoritative merely because the words appear readable.
+Earlier plain-text transformations of the source corpus.
+These files may contain OCR errors, line/paragraph boundary errors, enumerator loss, page-transition artifacts, layout loss, column-order problems, and table degradation.
+This representation is no longer part of the active pipeline and should not be used as a basis for new analysis.

 ## Derived analytical artifacts

-Any future structured policy data must identify:
+Any structured policy data produced by the project must identify: source artifact, source location, extraction method/version, transformations applied, source text, machine interpretation, review state, and known uncertainty.

-* source artifact;
-* source location;
-* extraction method/version;
-* transformations;
-* source text;
-* machine interpretation;
-* review state;
-* known uncertainty.

 Policy Forge maintains the distinction: